 Step 4: Retaining

-Most organizations are aware of the benefits of retaining employees.
+Most organizations know the benefits of retaining employees.
 Problems arise, however, when organizations don’t have a strategy for retaining employees.
-We suggest focusing on two areas: ongoing learning opportunities and workplace culture.
+We suggest focusing on three areas: ongoing learning opportunities, workplace culture, and employee engagement.

 Part One: Offer Ongoing Learning Opportunities